 The view of many is that marriage counseling cannot be ordered.
 They believe that marriage counseling is purely voluntary and that a court cannot order it in this day and age.
 The thought is that if one party wants a divorce, they are going to get it.
 And no court is going to get involved in ordering marriage counseling.

 Obviously, the laws in each state vary.
-Thus, it is critical that a party speak to a divorce lawyer who is licensed and competent to practice in their jurisdiction.
+Thus, a party must speak to a divorce lawyer who is licensed and competent to practice in their jurisdiction.

 It is also true as well marriage counseling likely works better where both parties actually want to be there.
 In other words, if one person does not wish to even be there, how can marriage counseling be successful?
 The truth is that the likelihood of success would seem to be much great where both desire it.